roxiness/spank/README.md

 ### How does it work?

 For each path in the sitemap, Spank creates a corresponding SPA in a simulated browser.
+Spank will crawl pages in the sitemap as far as `depth` is set.
 The HTML for each page is then saved to the output folder.

 ---